nvidia-holoscan/holohub/README.md

 ***Note***:  To debug the values for base image, docker file, gpu type and output image name use ```--debug```.

-For example, on x86 with dGPU the default build command will print the following values when using the ```--debug``` option.
+For example, on an x86_64 system with dGPU, the default build command will print the following values when using the ```--debug``` option.

 ```bash
 user@ubuntu-20-04:/media/data/github/holohub$ ./dev_container build --debug